 PMIN411.
-New Models of Church (3)
+Contemporary Ecclesiology (3)

 This course explores and examines (in light of Scripture) various contemporary models of the Church, highlighting key forces that shape contemporary church and ministry.
 Emphasis is placed on church nature, growth and reproduction, drawing applications and tools for present-day leaders in formal and para-church settings.